sidmcfarland/idle-snitch/development-tasks.md

 - [ ] Register app to auto-start on Windows login
 - [ ] Review core features: assess if additional features, tests, or refactoring are needed before moving to non-functional tasks
 - [ ] Add or update any tasks in any section to reflect new or modified tasks based on the work completed so far
-- [ ] Update README with all core feature changes

 ## Non-Functional
 - [ ] Store config securely in user-accessible location